OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Method

-where $\Theta_{\text{Act}}$ and $\Theta_{\text{Lang}}$ (usually the language backbone in VLM) parameterize the action and language distributions respectively.
-Concretely, the language expert generates text tokens $\mathbf{y}_t$ autoregressively, where each token depends on all previous tokens:
+where $\Theta_{\text{Act}}$ and $\Theta_{\text{Lang}}$ (usually the language backbone in the VLM) parameterize the action and language distributions, respectively.
+Concretely, the language expert decodes $\mathbf{y}_t$ autoregressively conditioned on $\mathcal{K}_t$, while the action expert generates the chunk $\mathbf{A}_t$ jointly via $S$ denoising steps over $\mathcal{K}_t$ (implemented as diffusion or flow matching); full formulations are deferred to \cref{sec:appendix-generation}.